-Thousands of new domain names are becoming available, giving businesses a wider choice when trying to find a memorable domain name for their websites
+Thousands of new domain names are being released, giving businesses a wider choice when trying to find a memorable domain name for their company

 But as these new domain names become available, what do they mean for your company?
 We look at the opportunities and risks they pose for smaller businesses.